Grants

 • Priority will be given to neighborhoods that have. multiple property owners participating—so gather your neighbors together!
 (Each property needs to apply separately.)

-• Other than prearranged work parties with chippers, all piles must be completed prior to application for chipping to help us orchestrate the work.
+• Other than prearranged work parties with chippers, all piles must be assembled prior to application for chipping.

 Your Fire Safe group will be your contact for this program, NOT the fire department.
 If you need information, beyond what is provided here and on your application form, please email us at Chippers@SaferWestCounty.org.